The Orexplore Story

 At last a way to the holy grail

 In 2019, Orexplore is ready for a new milestone.
 Seven years after the plans to build a gold-finding tool were laid aside, Orexplore has launched its first tests to scan for gold.
-And like so many times before, it’s about doing what no one has done before.
+And like so many times before, it’s about doing what no one has done before, and achieving things that no one else has.
 And about timing.
-"We can have the technology ready this or next year.
-It was the possibility of finding gold that got us started in 2010.
-We have already proved that we can achieve things that no one else has, so we’ll just do it again," Rebenius concludes.
+It was the possibility of finding gold that got Orexplore started in 2010.